 First of all, the terms of that specific rental.
 Sometimes the important bits of the terms are summarized on the booking page, but it's always safest to quickly read over the terms and conditions of the rental.
 Let me list a few things to be certain of before you book.

-- The self risk amount.
-Even though an insurance claims to cover everything, it doesn't mean that you won't be held liable for some amount of money.
+The self-risk amount.
+Even though insurance claims to cover everything, it doesn't mean that you won't be held liable for some amount of money.
 Most insurances have a self-risk amount, which is the maximum amount you would be held liable for.
 Get well acquainted with the details of your insurance and avoid any nasty surprises when you arrive.

 What about Gravel Protection and Sand and Ash Protection?

 We have two other guides that go into detail about those special insurances: